pkardas/notes/books/nlp-book.md

 System might as clarification questions.

-Dialogue systems might be evaluated using different metrics, eg. engagingness, avoiding repetition, making sense.
+Dialogue systems might be evaluated using different metrics, e.g. engagingness, avoiding repetition, making sense.
 Commonly used high-level metric is called acute-eval - annotator looks at two conversations and choose the one in which the dialogue system participant performed better.
 Automatic metrics are generally not used for chatbots.
-However there are some attempts to train a Turing-like evaluator classifier to distinguish a human-generated responses and machine-generated responses.
+However, there are some attempts to train a Turing-like evaluator classifier to distinguish a human-generated responses and machine-generated responses.